LifeLock vs Aura (2026): Plan Prices, Renewal Traps & Which Wins

 | Free alternatives | $0 | $0 | $0 |

-Aura's 2-year cost is 42% less than LifeLock Ultimate Plus for comparable features, primarily because Aura doesn't raise prices on renewal.
+Aura's two-year cost runs roughly 55–65% less than LifeLock Ultimate Plus for comparable features, primarily because Aura doesn't raise prices on renewal.

 When LifeLock Wins

-- You want the highest possible insurance ($3M vs $1M)
+- You want the highest possible insurance ceiling ($3M in buckets vs $1M)

 - You already use Norton antivirus and want the bundle